Nitisinone is used to treat certain inherited disorders

 If you are taking the tablets, you may take the tablets

 with or without food.
-If you are unable to swallow the tablets, you may
+If you have trouble swallowing the tablets whole, ask

 The dosage is based on your medical condition, weight,